 Muschamp Rd

-The two most popular posts I’ve written with entrepreneurs are generally this 10 point list and accompanying links and this spreadsheet you can use when thinking about starting just about any entrepreneurial venture.
+The two most popular (with entrepreneurs) posts I’ve written are generally this 10 point list and this spreadsheet.

-First the event was really good, Brad was a great speaker, the turnout was good, not enough free food down front though.
+First the event put on by Bootup Labs was really good, Brad was a great speaker, the turnout was good, not enough free food down front though.
 The entire thing should be available online (here or here sometime) and it was streamed live.
 They had a hashtag too, but I let the twits Twitter, I sat and tried to pay attention.
 I even got the speaker’s attention twice with my glibness.

 Once someone asked about which books an entrepreneur should read, people were a bit surprised by his answer.
-His second recommendation was a long novel which he thought showed commitment to follow and complete, so I immediately asked about “Infinite Jest” which he knew and agreed would adequately replace “Atlas Shrugged“.
+His second recommendation was a long novel which he thought showed commitment, so I immediately asked about “Infinite Jest” which he knew and agreed would adequately replace “Atlas Shrugged“.
 I once famously described “Infinite Jest” as a foot stool of a novel.
 I literally stood on it to change a light bulb while in Japan.

-The second time was for creating an Excel spreadsheet which proved a business model was basically flawed, even though the business didn’t exist.
-Funnily enough no one has used it much, I’ll have to post it online someday.
+The second time I spoke up was for admitting that I created an Excel spreadsheet which proved a business model was fundamentally flawed, even though the business didn’t actually exist.
+No one got much use from that spreadsheet, I’ll have to post it online someday.
 I already have plenty of Excel spreadsheets people from the event can steal.

 This incident reminded me of a Mark Twain quip, about people who can read, having no advantage over people who can’t if they don’t read good books.
 If you want to read a good book, that is well written but also extremely thick, I recommend “The Brothers Karamazov“.
 If you can’t be over-educated, at least be well read.

 So back to the event, it was attended by a lot of entrepreneurs and would-be entrepreneurs as well as a VC from every firm in town if you were looking to press the flesh or give an elevator pitch.
-There will likely be a lot of comments about it online, I’m too tired to find them, plus there were other things I meant to blog about including a bunch of posts I was going to link to.
+There will likely be a lot of comments about it online, I’m too tired to find them all tonight.
 A lot of my previous posts on what VCs look for, how enterprises are valued, the importance of the ‘ecosystem‘ were all mention by Brad and other VCs in the room.
 Some of the questioners could have prepared better, I mean they should have read “Infinite Jest” or better still “Under the Volcano“.

-I still haven’t posted some of the many links I’ve collected or saved over the last few days, hours, or months.
-Here are some more things to read, they may even be related to entrepreneurialism, Brad Feld, and Bootup Labs:
+Here are some more things to read, which may even be related to entrepreneurialism, Brad Feld, and Bootup Labs:

 Video is now online (May 6th 2009)